Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 **Length of Stay (Duration (Days))**

+Duration (Days) was simulated based on the 'Risk' variable.

 The average adoption time - 29 days

 *The Mean, Median, Standard Deviation, Min and Max Values by Species are contained in the Final Project.ipynb file*

 *Repository Link: https://github.com/Fiona-600/Programming-for-Data-Analytics-2020-Project/blob/main/Final%20Project.ipynb*

+**Risk**

+Risk was estimated for each sample based on the results of age, gender, pedigree and size.

 **Purpose of the project**